stakezone/nodemonitorgaiad/README.md

 The Zabbix server is low on resources and a small size VPS is sufficient.
 However, delays can occur with the log file module.
 Performance problems with the server are mostly an issue of the underlying database slowing down the processing.
 Database tuning might improve the slowness (ie. more cache size etc.).

-The gaiad triggers are not optimized, some redundant alerts might occur.
+The gaiad triggers are not optimized and interconnected yet, some redundant alerts might occur.